learn-co-curriculum/Hs-Project-Prep/README.md

 + Complete a project outline and wireframe
 + Set up your Sinatra template
 + Get your routes set up
-+ Create basic versions of your views (with buttons, links, etc. even if you don't have that functionality ready yet)
++ Create basic versions of your views (with placeholder buttons, links, etc. if you don't have all of the functionality ready yet)

 ###Day 2
 + Set up your models
-+ Get your models connected up to your route
++ Get your models connected up to your routes
 + Test out your app

 ###Day 3